Understanding the Verified Circular-Regenerative Seal

 What the Verified Circular-Regenerative Seal "Is" & "Is Not"

 This is not an organic agriculture program that prohibits the use of synthetic inputs.
+The Verified Circular-Regenerative program focuses on best practices and sustainability outcomes based on resource-use efficiencies.

 For more information on certification eligibility and the application process, visit the Circular Planet Institute website: https://www.circularplanetinstitute.com/verifiedcircularregenerative.